 The hearts of beer lovers start beating a bit faster as October approaches in anticipation of the new bock beer season.
-Also mine skipped a beat when I arrived at the annual Bockbierfestival in Utrecht (NL) last Saturday.
+Also mine skipped a beat when I arrived at the annual Bock Beer Festival Utrecht, the Netherlands (Bockbierfestival Utrecht) last Saturday.
 A rendezvous with many of my dear Dutch friends also played a part in this of course!

 This is just one of the many bock beer festivals in the Netherlands and other European countries that are held in celebration of these mighty fine beers.